3den/riotjs-connect4/README.md

 ## Try the APP

-Just open `index.html` in you favorite browser, but I just tested it in chrome :P
+Just visit http://www.3den.org/riotjs-connect4/ or clone the app and open `index.html` in you favorite browser.

 ## Tests